-For fully qualified applicants: Λ minimum of forty semester-hours of special education and training, suited to the needs of teachers of children of the elementary and junior high school grades, and distributed approximately as follows:
+For fully qualified applicants: A minimum of forty semester-hours of special education and training, suited to the needs of teachers of children of the elementary and junior high school grades, and distributed approximately as follows:

-in which is a start of the star Hour
+Hours

-1. Voice
+1. Voice - 6

-4

-2. Piano 9
+2. Piano - 4

-3. Instruments and Orchestra A
+3. Instruments and Orchestra

-4. Choral 4
+4. Choral - 4

-5 Harmony and Composition 8
+5. Harmony and Composition - ?

-6. Sightsinging
+6. Sightsinging - #

-7 For Praining and Music Writing
+7. Ear Training and Music Writing

-8 History and Literature of Music 4
+8. History and Literature of Music

-9. Music Appreciation 2
+9. Music Appreciation Tappetter a

-Total 40
+Total - 40